All you need to know about obtaining insurance for antique cars, classic cars, collector cars, custom cars, exotic cars, luxury cars, and kit cars.

 Not all insurers require this, though, so be sure to bring it up with your agent if it’s an area of concern.

-Considering a good portion of insurance companies place restrictions on the number of miles a classic car can rack up and still be covered, it maybe shouldn’t be all that surprising to hear that most such companies aren’t all that supportive of those same vehicles being raced—or even driven down a rack track for fun.
+A good portion of insurance companies place restrictions on the number of miles a classic car can rack up and still be covered.
+So it shouldn’t be surprising to hear that most such companies don't like it when their owners race them.
+Or even driven down a rack track for fun.

 If your heart is set on racing—especially with any kind of regularity--you should be able to find a separate type of insurance policy that will at least somewhat protect your ride during those situations.
 Just be warned that even these policies are unlikely to protect it when it’s on the track.
 They probably will protect it when it’s being stored, though, or while it’s being transported to the track, or taken out of its trailer.

-If you think you're paying too much for your exotic, classic or collector car, compare car insurance quotes from different companies to get the lowest rates possible.
+If you think you're paying too much, compare auto insurance quotes for exotic, classic or collector cars from at least four insurance companies to get the lowest rates possible.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.